-By means of these additional API functions on top of existing API functions an automatic link between a HR system at an employer/associations and IMIS can be built.
+By means of these additional API functions on top of existing API functions an automatic link between a HR system at an employer/associations and openIMIS can be built.
 It should be stressed the principle that an external (HR) system decides only about the fact whether a person is employed at the employer or is a member of the association and from or to what date.
-Whether the person is insured, how long etc. is decided in IMIS based on parameters of insurance products used for policies associated to employers.
+Whether the person is insured, how long etc. is decided in openIMIS based on parameters of insurance products used for policies associated to employers.